GovTechSG/seed-documentation/faqs/seed-faqs.md

 # SEED troubleshooting guide

-Browse through these FAQs to find answers to commonly raised questions.
+Browse through these FAQs to find answers to commonly asked questions.
 We encourage you to read through the relevant articles before raising a support request.

 **List of FAQs**